curv3d/curv/ideas/compiler/Leak.md

         along with the current recursion group.
       * When recursion is detected, we mark all of the stack elements as recursive and add them to the current recursion group.
-  * Otherwise, analyze M:
+  * Otherwise, analyse M:
     * Push M onto the DefRef analysis stack.
     * Mark M as under analysis.
-    * Call analyze() on M's definiens.
+    * Call analyse() on M's definiens.
-    * After analyze() returns, if M is still marked as "under analysis", then mark it as analyzed + nonrecursive.
+    * After analyse() returns, if M is still marked as "under analysis", then mark it as analysed + nonrecursive.
     * Pop the DefRef stack.
   * Finally, return a `Def_Ref` containing M.

 * We are about to identify another recursion group.
   Create a new recursion group identifier.
-From the `Statement_Analyzer`, select a definiens that hasn't been analyzed yet and place it in the new recursion group.
+From the `Statement_Analyser`, select a definiens that hasn't been analysed yet and place it in the new recursion group.
-* Analyze the definiens, first flagging the fact that it is under analysis.
+* Analyse the definiens, first flagging the fact that it is under analysis.
-* When an identifier is found, if it is replaced by a `Def_Ref`, then prepare to analyze its definiens.
+* When an identifier is found, if it is replaced by a `Def_Ref`, then prepare to analyse its definiens.
   * If that definiens is already under analysis, then we have discovered recursion.
 Mark the Definition as recursive, add it to the current recursion group.
-  * Otherwise, if it isn't under analysis, then analyze it.
+  * Otherwise, if it isn't under analysis, then analyse it.
   * Suppose we visit `a->b->c->a`, and discover that `a` is recursive.
     Then `b` and `c` must be added to a's recursion group.
     How is that done?
-    * `analyze` returns a value indicating that we found recursion, and this value must be explicitly propagated up the call stack until it is handled.
+    * `analyse` returns a value indicating that we found recursion, and this value must be explicitly propagated up the call stack until it is handled.
     * There is an explicit representation of the DefRef analysis stack.
       When recursion is detected, we modify the stack elements.